AEW Rampage Pre-Show For Tonight With Matt Menard (Video) - PWMania - Wrestling News

 Ahead of tonight’s edition of the weekly one-hour AEW on TNT television program, “Daddy Magic” Matt Menard checks in with a special look at the show.

-Check out the official AEW Rampage pre-show for tonight’s event in Chicago, Ill. via the tweet embedded below courtesy of the official AEW Twitter feed.
+Check out the official AEW Rampage pre-show for tonight’s event in via the tweet embedded below courtesy of the official AEW Twitter feed.

-Make sure to join us here at PWMania.com tonight at 10/9c for live AEW Rampage results coverage from Chicago, Ill.
+Make sure to join us here at PWMania.com tonight at 10/9c for live AEW Rampage results coverage from FirstOntario Centre in Hamilton, Ontario, Canada.

-It's time for the People's Pre-Show! @theDaddyMagic is here to run it all down for TONIGHT's #AEWRampage, but where's @LexyNair?!
+It's @theDaddyMagic with the People's Pre-Show with the #AEWRampage run-down, no doubt about it!

-Be sure to tune in to @tntdrama at 10pm ET/9pm CT! pic.twitter.com/DFPK2mQhhA
+Tune in to Friday Night #AEWRampage TONIGHT at 10pm ET/9pm CT on @tntdrama! pic.twitter.com/6sIFcMyW9m